-The answer how the Bible gives a well grounded — and that phrase matters — a well grounded conviction about its truthfulness or its inerrancy — and I am using those two words interchangeably.
-Innerency is just the negative way of saying completely truthful and I believe both.
+The answer to how the Bible gives a well-grounded conviction (and that phrase matters) about its truthfulness or its inerrancy — and I am using those two words interchangeably.
+Inerrancy is just the negative way of saying completely truthful, and I believe both.
 I am okay with both of those words.
 The answer to that question has many angles and aspects.
 People have come at this so many different ways.
 So let me just mention three that seem most important to me.
-And I am going to jumble them all together so you will loose track of what the three are, probably, but it has to do with the glory of God, the nature of the Word of God and the claims of the Scripture, those would be the three and you can look for them in this jumble.
+And I am going to jumble them all together, so you will lose track of what the three are, probably.
+But it has to do with the glory of God, the nature of the word of God and the claims of the Scriptures.
+Those would be the three, and you can look for them in this jumble.

-So people are without excuse if they do not see and treasure the glory of God revealed in nature if they don’t glorify him and thank him.
+So people are without excuse if they do not see and treasure the glory of God revealed in nature, if they don’t glorify him and thank him.
 God holds man accountable to see, to be convinced by, to worship the spiritual beauty of God through the material universe.
-Just think of it.
-He expects us to see it.
-And you can’t put spiritual beauty, glory of God in a test tube for empirical proof or testing.
-You see it or you don’t see it.
+Just think of it: he expects us to see it.
+And you can’t put spiritual beauty, glory of God, in a test tube for empirical proof or testing.
+You see it, or you don’t see it.
 And God holds us responsible to see it.

-We can know the Bible is God’s Word the same way we know the world is God’s world, same dynamic, same principle.
-And the text that points me in that direction is 2 Corinthians four verses four and six.
-The God of this world — that is Satan — has blinded the minds of unbelievers to keep them from — now here is the phrase — from seeing the light of the gospel of the glory of Christ who is the image of God.
-So there is a light of the gospel and the gospel is spoken, there is a glory of Christ shining in it that we are to see.
-And then verse six, “The God who said,” in his making of the world, “let light shine out of darkness, has shown in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ.”
+Now that is all an analogy for me.
+I think the same thing is true of God’s word.
+In fact, the more I think about it, the more obvious that would be.
+If God puts a world out there and says, “Know me though it,” how much more, if he put a word out there, would he assume, “See me in it, know me through it.”
+And I think Paul points us in that direction — namely, that God holds us accountable for seeing the glory of God in his word the way he holds us accountable for seeing the glory of God in his world.
+We can know the Bible is God’s word the same way we know the world is God’s world.
+It’s the same dynamic, same principle.
+And the text that points me in that direction is 2 Corinthians 4:4–6: “The god of this world [that is, Satan] has blinded the minds of the unbelievers to keep them from [now here is the important phrase] seeing the light of the gospel of the glory of Christ, who is the image of God.”
+So there is a light of the gospel.
+When the gospel is spoken, there is a glory of Christ shining in it that we are to see.
+And then verse 6: “God, who said [in his making of the world], ‘Let light shine out of darkness,’ has shown in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ.”

-So Paul says that when the story of the gospel, the Word is truly, fully spoken, it is the gospel of the glory of Christ who is the image of God.
-And from this I think Paul affirms that the glory of God is seen in the Word of God.
-For for Paul the gospel is an articulable Word.
+So Paul says that when the story of the gospel, the word is truly, fully spoken, it is the gospel of the glory of Christ, who is the image of God.
+And from this, I think Paul affirms that the glory of God is seen in the word of God.
+For Paul the gospel is an articulable word.
 And that glory is like light to the eye of the human heart.
-We see the glory of God and it is self evident this is the glory of God.
-And, thus, this is the glory of God’s Word in which it is shining.
-This is God’s Word like that is God’s world.
+We see the glory of God, and it is self-evident that this is the glory of God.
+And, thus, this is the glory of God’s word in which it is shining.
+This is God’s word like that is God’s world.

-And from that experience of mine with the Word over the years and that conviction that God expects us to see him an his self authenticating glory in his Word, from that experience and that conviction, I move to my second point, namely, God’s Word is true.
-The sum of your Word is truth, Psalm 119:60.
-Every word it proves true.
-So if this is God’s Word, it is true.
-It is inerrant.
+And from that experience of mine with the word over the years, and that conviction that God expects us to see him and his self-authenticating glory in his word — from that experience and that conviction — I move to my second point; namely, God’s word is true.
+“The sum of your word is truth” (Psalm 119:160).
+Every word proves true.
+So if this is God’s word, it is true; it is inerrant.

-And part of this is the witness — this is my third thing now — Part of this truth is the witness of God’s Word to itself that it cannot be broken.
-John 10:35.
-The Scriptures cannot be broken.
-So as you move from this first broad, stunning, self authenticated experience with the Word of God, whereby God says: This is my Word and this is my glory and you move from there to God speaks the truth and you move from there to God says things about his Word, you are sensing your conviction of the inerrancy of Scripture grows.
+And part of this is the witness (this is my third thing now) of God’s word to itself that it cannot be broken.
+John 10:35: “Scripture cannot be broken.”
+So as you move from this first, broad, stunning, self-authenticated experience with the word of God, whereby God says, “This is my word and this is my glory,” and you move from there to God speaks the truth, and you move from there to God says things about his word, your sense and your conviction of the inerrancy of Scripture grows.
 And I would just commend Kevin DeYoung’s new book Taking God at his Word where he spells out many of these texts about what the Bible teaches about itself.

-Maybe one last thing.
-If you would push on me personally, about my experience of how I am compelled to believe the Bible is God’s Word and, thus, inerrant, I would zero in on Jesus and Paul.
+Maybe one last thing: If you would push on me personally about my experience of how I am compelled to believe the Bible is God’s word, and thus, inerrant, I would zero in on Jesus and Paul.
 And this is biography now.
-I am not trying to say the Bible says this is the way to do it, it is just how John Piper experiences God through the Bible and comes to his conviction of the inerrancy of the Bible.
+I am not trying to say the Bible says this is the way to do it; it is just how John Piper experiences God through the Bible and comes to his conviction of the inerrancy of the Bible.
 I zero in on Jesus and Paul.

-The more I have been reading the Bible (for almost 65 years now), I have looked at the teachings and the deeds of Jesus over the years as they are given to us in the four gospels, I am compelled — this is no big choice on my part — I am compelled, I have to say I have seen his glory, his glory as of the Son from the Father.
-John 1:14 has become my experience.
-We beheld his glory, glory as the only Son from the Father.
+The more I have been reading the Bible (for almost 65 years now), the more I have looked at the teachings and the deeds of Jesus over the years as they are given to us in the four Gospels, I am compelled — this is no big choice on my part — I am compelled to say I have seen his glory — “glory as of the only Son from the Father” (John 1:14).
+That has become my experience: “We have seen his glory, glory as of the only Son from the Father, full of grace and truth.”
 So he and all his words and all his work are words of truth, because he is the truth.
 He has confirmed himself, stood forth, revealed his glory to me.
 I cannot walk away from Jesus.
 I cannot see him any other way than as the glorious one that he is.

-And the second thing.
-The more I read the letters of Paul, the more I am compelled to say he is no fool.
+And the second thing: The more I read the letters of Paul, the more I am compelled to say he is no fool.
 He is no lunatic.
 He is no charlatan.
 And he is more real than any fallen man, any other fallen man.
-He is not Jesus.
-He is more real than any other fallen man I have ever known.
-He is authentic and so is his message.
+He is not Jesus; he is just more real than any other fallen man I have ever known.
+He is authentic, and so is his message.

-So in a sentence, I believe in the inerrancy of the Bible, because of the divine origin of the Bible and that divine origin is as evident as the divine origin of the universe.
+So in a sentence, I believe in the inerrancy of the Bible because of the divine origin of the Bible, and that divine origin is as evident as the divine origin of the universe.